ayltai/hknews-infrastructure/README.md

 ## Features
 * Use [Terraform](https://www.terraform.io/) to provision [AWS](https://aws.amazon.com/) [EC2](https://aws.amazon.com/ec2/) instances
-* Use [Ansible](https://www.ansible.com/) to setup application server, database, SSL certificate and server monitoring tools
+* Use [Ansible](https://www.ansible.com/) to setup application server, database, SSL certificate and system monitoring tools

 ## Prerequisites
 You will need [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to run the scripts in this repository.